Samir Brikho: Other affiliations

-Brikho is a member of the advisory board of Stena AB and was a non-executive director of Skandinaviska Enskilda Banken.
+Brikho was a member of the advisory board of Stena AB and was a non-executive director of Skandinaviska Enskilda Banken.
 He acted as co-chair of the UK-UAE CEO Forum and co-chair of the UK-Korea CEO Forum.
 He was chairman of the Offshore Europe 2011 Conference, the largest upstream oil and gas event outside North America.

 Brikho was chairman and co-founder of the StepChange Foundation.
 Brikho was the 2009 Chair of the World Economic Forum's Engineering and Construction Board, has held the role of chair of the World Economic Forum's Disaster Resource Partnership and is currently co-chair of the World Economic Forum's Infrastructure & Urban Development Industries Committee.
 Brikho was chair of the UK Energy Excellence Strategy Board, from May 2008 to May 2010, which was tasked by the UK Government with demonstrating the UK's world-leading position in energy.
 Samir was also a director of the United Kingdom-Japan 21st Century Group, a member of the advisory board of LIFE Lebanon and a member of the advisory board of the School of Oriental and African Studies.
 He is a founding member of the Palestine International Business Forum, a body formed to promote trade and business relations between Israeli and Palestinian private sectors and the International business community.